vipuldivyanshu92/AliensOnEarth2/README.md

 from the classes folder run

-#java Main
+> java Main

 or

-from the classes folde run
+from the classes folder run

-#Main.jar
+Main.jar

 To compile java classes use the following

-javac -cp ../PDF.jar -d ../classes *.java
+> javac -cp ../PDF.jar -d ../classes *.java

 This will create the new .class files in classes folder

 These can be then executed with

-java Main command
+> java Main

 Adding plugins for export format